sezna/nps/README.md

     -V, --version                               output the version number
     -s, --silent                                Silent nps output
-    -p, --parallel <script-name1,script-name2>  Scripts to run in parallel (comma seprated) -c, --config <filepath>                     Config file to use (defaults to nearest package-scripts.js) -l, --log-level <level>                     The log level to use (error, warn, info [default]) -r, --require <module>                      Module to preload
+    -p, --parallel <script-name1,script-name2>  Scripts to run in parallel (comma seprated) -c, --config <filepath>                     Config file to use (defaults to nearest package-scripts.yml or package-scripts.js)
+    -l, --log-level <level>                     The log level to use (error, warn, info [default]) -r, --require <module>                      Module to preload